+1 MR. TOM CHIPMAN: That would be okay with

+2 you, Florence?
+Florence is nodding yes.

-1 MS. WENDY VAN TONGEREN: She's nodding yes?
-2 MR. TOM CHIPMAN: Yeah.
-3 MS. WENDY VAN TONGEREN: Where are you, 4 Florence?
+3 MS. WENDY VAN TONGEREN: She's nodding yes?

+4 MR. TOM CHIPMAN: Yeah.

+5 MS. WENDY VAN TONGEREN: Where are you,

+6 Florence?
 Hi.
 Thank you so much.
 Okay.

-5 MR. TOM CHIPMAN: This is on the 6 MS. WENDY VAN TONGEREN: So you think it's 7 okay if we keep it for you saw them all?
+7 MR. TOM CHIPMAN: This is on the

+8 MS. WENDY VAN TONGEREN: So you think it's

+9 okay if we keep it for you saw them all?
 Okay.
+Okay,

-Okay, 8 great.
+10 great.
 How long do you think we need it, five days?
+Can

-Can 9 we have it for five days?
-Oh, we're going to take 10 snapshots.
+11 we have it for five days?
+Oh, we're going to take

+12 snapshots.
 Okay, great.
-You'll have it back today after 11 dinner.
+You'll have it back today after

+13 dinner.
 Okay, thank you.

-12 MR. TOM CHIPMAN: This is just one.
-She's 13 got a bunch of them.
-14 MS. WENDY VAN TONGEREN: Okay, so we've got 15 a project.
+14 MR. TOM CHIPMAN: This is just one.
+She's

+15 got a bunch of them.

+16 MS. WENDY VAN TONGEREN: Okay, so we've got

+17 a project.
 Thank you so much.
-Is there anything else that 16 anyone would like to say?
-17 MS. GLADYS RADEK: As you heard my daughter 18 speaking about her addiction, up in the north there's 19 extreme rates of poverty and there is a serious need for 20 health, healing, and wellness centres everywhere, not just 21 in the north but across Canada.
-22 And the one thing that bothers me the most 23 about the need for all these things is that when the 24 government decides that they're going to give it to us ther 25 they give it to us for two years.
+Is there anything else that

+18 anyone would like to say?

+19 MS. GLADYS RADEK: As you heard my daughter

+20 speaking about her addiction, up in the north there's

+21 extreme rates of poverty and there is a serious need for

+22 health, healing, and wellness centres everywhere, not just

+23 in the north but across Canada.

+24 And the one thing that bothers me the most

+25 about the need for all these things is that when the

-1 What happens after that two years?
-That's 2 the same with the shuttlebus service.
-What happens after 3 that two years?
-The government pulls their funding and 4 then we're done.
-Then we have to start from rock bottom 5 again and start all over again.
-6 When we put in these health, healing, and 7 wellness programs they need to be permanent process to 8 protect women and children.
-9 We also need programs for the kids that are 10 left behind.
+1 government decides that they're going to give it to us then 2 they give it to us for two years.
+3 What happens after that two years?
+That's 4 the same with the shuttlebus service.
+What happens after 5 that two years?
+The government pulls their funding and 6 then we're done.
+Then we have to start from rock bottom 7 again and start all over again.
+8 When we put in these health, healing, and 9 wellness programs they need to be permanent process to 10 protect women and children.
+11 We also need programs for the kids that are 12 left behind.
 Because you know what?
-They're tired of 11 being "that" kid, "that" kid of the missing mother.
-We 12 need to let those kids know that they're not alone either.
-13 So the health, healing and when you 14 when the government offers funding, I don't care if it's 15 two years, they can do it for life because these cycles are 16 ongoing.
+They're tired of 13 being "that" kid, "that" kid of the missing mother.
+We 14 need to let those kids know that they're not alone either.
+15 So the health, healing and when you 16 when the government offers funding, I don't care if it's 17 two years, they can do it for life because these cycles are 18 ongoing.
 These cycles are ongoing.
-They're going to be 17 we need permanent fix for this, not part-time.
-Band-Aid 18 fixes haven't worked thus far so we need it.
-We need it 19 permanent.
-20 MS. WENDY VAN TONGEREN: That's a 21 Commissioner.
-22 Okay, anybody else?
-23 Madam Commissioner, do you have any 24 questions?
-25 COMMISSIONER AUDETTE: Merci beaucoup,
+They're going to be 19 we need permanent fix for this, not part-time.
+Band-Aid 20 fixes haven't worked thus far so we need it.
+We need it 21 permanent.
+22 MS. WENDY VAN TONGEREN: That's a 23 Commissioner.
+24 Okay, anybody else?
+25 Madam Commissioner, do you have any